Node Classification Meets Link Prediction on Knowledge Graphs: Additional Experiments

 \subsection{Experiments with Bag-of-Words Features on \datasetname}

 To evaluate the impact of feature quality on different node classification models, we perform an ablation study on the features of \datasetname.
-In particular, we replace the original GloVe mean vector features with a binarized bag-of-words feature vector, consisting of the 100 most frequent words across the corpus of all entity Wikipedia descriptions, and re-train all models on the new dataset with the same setup as the original node classification experiment.
+In particular, we replace the original GloVe mean vector features with a binarized bag-of-words feature vector, consisting of the 100 most frequent words across the corpus of all entity Wikipedia descriptions, and re-train all models on the new dataset analogously to the original setup.
+As in the main paper, we train \framework models with both cross-entropy and negative sampling loss, and report the latter as it offered the better results in this setup.
+In fact, the optimal hyper-parameters for MLP-TransE and MLP-RotatE exactly coincide with those for negative sampling loss in the entity classification setting (cf. \Cref{tab:NS}), whereas the optimal margin for MLP-BoxE is 3.
 The results for this ablation study are shown in \Cref{tab:bow}.

 In this setup, the performance of all models drops severely, as expected.
 However, GAT drops the most substantially, even falling behind rGCN.
-On the other hand, \modelname becomes the best-performing model, despite the relative completeness of relational data in this setting.
-Across the board, all models comfortably beat the MLP baseline, and in fact do so by a higher margin relative to the original experiment, which suggests that all models exploit edge information to compensate for the loss of features.
+On the other hand, \framework models now comfortably outperform GAT, despite the relative completeness of relational data in this setting.
+Across the board, all models comfortably beat the MLP baseline, and do so by a higher margin relative to the original experiment, which suggests that all models exploit edge information to compensate for lost features.

-From these results, we can conclude that GAT is very heavily reliant on feature quality, and suffers greatly when features are poor, or unavailable, as shown in the entity classification experiment. rGCN also naturally relies on features, but responds better to the loss of feature quality, as it uses relational structure more effectively.
-Finally, \modelname, owing to its relational inductive bias, effectively exploits relational information, and now gains an advantage against GNNs, as these models can no longer make up the performance gap through feature processing.
+From these results, we see that GAT heavily relies on feature quality, and suffers greatly when features are poor, or unavailable, as in entity classification. rGCN also relies on features, but responds better to the loss of feature quality, as it uses relational structure more effectively.
+Finally, \framework models, owing to their relational inductive bias, more effectively exploit relational information, and now gains an advantage against GNNs, as these models can no longer make up the performance gap through feature processing.